pedhsm/quant/README.md

 │   └── garch.py              # Volatility modeling
 ├── metrics/             # Performance analytics (Sharpe, Drawdown, Sortino) └── data/                # ETL scripts for Single Source of Truth (SSOT)

+Note: This project serves as a practical implementation of concepts studied in quantitative literature.
+The focus is on the software engineering architecture (ETL, Pipeline validation) and the application of statistical libraries, rather than the theoretical derivation of the models.